samsquire/ideas4/README.md

 # 30. Extending code without changing it efficiently

 Usually to extend code we need to change it.
 Or add parameters everywhere.
+We write methods to abstract ideas, but those methods cause code to become too complicated to change if we want to create a far reaching change.

 I think there's a better thing we can do with compilers.